lunaceee/hexo-material-netlify/README.md

             └── index.md
 ```

-And in my `_redirects` file, I specified the following rule to redirect the URL based on the default browser language:
+And in my `_redirects` file, I specified the following rules to redirect the URL based on the default browser language:
 ```
+    /           /zh-cn          302  Language=zh
-/*  /zh-cn/:splat  302  Language=zh
+    /about      /zh-cn/about    302  Language=zh

+    /           /es             302  Language=es
+    /about      /es/about       302  Language=es
 ```

 In this specific example, it means if your browser language is set to `zh-cn`, you'll be taken to https://yourwebsite.com/zh-cn/ automatically.
 You can apply this technique for any other languages.

-The key is to make sure your folder structure matches the path in your `_redirects` file.
+_Notice that we can not apply redirect rules to posts since Hexo can only generate posts that are under `source/_posts`.
+If we create the posts manually into each language folder, Hexo won’t recognize the path. _